wpilibsuite/frc-docs/source/docs/software/basic-programming/reading-stacktraces.rst

          Warning at edu.wpi.first.wpilibj.RobotBase.runRobot(RobotBase.java:350): unexpected error has occurred, but yours did!
          Error at edu.wpi.first.wpilibj.RobotBase.runRobot(RobotBase.java:352): The startCompetition() method (or methods called by it) should have handled the exception above.

-   .. group-tab:: C++

-      .. code-block:: text

-          TODO

       Looking at the stack trace, we can see a ``java.lang.ArithmeticException: / by zero`` exception has occurred on line 25.
 If you look at the two variables which are used on the right-hand side of the ``=`` operator, you might notice one of them has not been initialized.
 This means its value is, by default, zero.
 And, the zero-value variable is used in the denominator of a division operation.
 Hence, the divide by zero error happens.

       Alternatively, by running the single-step debugger and stopping on line 25, you could inspect the value of all variables to discover ``shoulderToElbow_in`` has a value of ``0``.

+   .. group-tab:: C++

+      .. code-block:: text

+          TODO

-Fixing Div/0 Issues
+Fixing Divide By Zero Issues
-"""""""""""""""""""
+""""""""""""""""""""""""""""

 Divide By Zero issues can be fixed in a number of ways.
 It's important to start by thinking about what a zero in the denominator of your calculation _means_.
 Is it plausible?
 Why did it happen in the particular case you saw?